Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 - **Delegate** to the new Operator.

 1. Undelegate: invoke `DelegationManager.undelegate()`.
    * Note: this action automatically **queues a withdrawal for all restaked assets**.
-The Undelegate and Queue Withdrawal transactions are intensionally combined due to the security architecture of EigenLayer smart contracts.
+The Undelegate and Queue Withdrawal transactions are intentionally combined due to the security architecture of EigenLayer smart contracts.
 2. Wait for the Escrow Period to complete.
 3. Invoke DelegationManager.completeQueuedWithdrawal(). **Important:** you will choose to complete the withdrawal as shares, which is effectively a **redeposit** action.
    * `receiveAsTokens` should be set to _false_.